msaqib25/playbook/ourrituals.md

 ### CCTracker
 At the end of every day, associates in AppStudio, Dedicated & DigitalOps update CCTracker with time spent on each task / activity for each project.

+### #kuddos
+If anyone helps you out with a problem you are stuck with; if anyone does something where they deserve a pat on the back; if anyone inspires or motivates you; give them a shout-out on our #kuddos slack channel.

 ## Weekly

 ### Weekly Status (External)